CVE-2026-28728 Overview

 Immediate Actions Required

-- Update Acronis True Image for Windows to build 42902 or later
+- Upgrade Acronis True Image for Windows to build 42902 or later as directed by the vendor advisory.

-- Review and restrict write permissions on directories in the DLL search path
+- Restrict write permissions on directories included in the DLL search path to administrative accounts only.

 Patch Information